SUPER-SU7/Computational-estimates-of-heart-rate-in-pre-recorded-videos/README.md

 p → Use the principal components of PCA as signals s → Save the current heart rate data as CSV q → Exit the program
+`FFT06.py` - hue (tone) saturation(Saturation)value(Lightness)
+Press the h, s, and v keys to clear the level to switch between the three modes.
+Press the q key to exit the program

 `line.py` - Visualization tool that processes the generated `.csv` files and creates plots